 - March 15, 2022

 The purpose of the campaign is to display and highlight the diversity within the Palm Beach County Bar Association.
 To access this campaign, please click here.

 Are you interested in becoming a judge?
 Join the Palm Beach County Bar Association in our new Road to the Bench Academy.
 The Academy is a non-partisan training and mentorship program to encourage diversity on the bench.
 Whether you’re ready to seek a judicial seat today or in the future, the Academy aims to prepare you.
 Participants will receive training, courses on various topics related to the appointment and election process to become a judge.
-The inaugural class will consist of no more than twenty-five (25) attorneys.
 For more information regarding this program, please click here.

 The Palm Beach County Bar Association’s Committee for Diversity & Inclusion will present the Judge Edward Rodgers Diversity Award at the 2022 Bench Bar Conference.
 To access this form, please click here.